Supplement your Bethel College awards with federal and state funds or campus employment to help pay for your college education.

 Your eligibility for need-based aid is determined by the data you submit on your Free Application for Federal Student Aid (FAFSA).
 Your maximum amounts and types of federal grants and loans , Kansas aid and work study eligibility are also determined by the FAFSA.
 Specific deadlines and distribution policies apply.

-You may choose to apply any work study earnings to charges for your college degree once you’ve established a proven Bethel work history.
+You may choose to apply any on-campus student employment earnings to charges for your college degree once you’ve established a proven Bethel work history.
 Most work study jobs are between 8-10 hours per week and located on the Bethel campus.
-You’ll be paid monthly at current minimum wage.
-Review open positions and complete your student employment application in Career Services.
+Wage rates vary depending on each position.

 What if I need additional funds?

-If you have used all your available government aid and still need additional funds to help pay for school, alternative loans (alternative to government loans) may be available through different lenders.
+If you have used all your available government aid and still need additional funds to help pay for school, loan financing may be available through different lenders.

-Fast Choice provides a list of lenders our students used last year.
+Provides a list of lenders our students used last year.
 You are welcome to use other lenders as well.
 We do not recommend one lender over another.
-These loans are generally more expensive than government loans.
+These loans are generally more expensive than government loans. https://choice.fastproducts.org/FastChoice/home/190500/1

 Ready to invest in your future?